 Best Time to Visit St. Lucia

 Be mindful of travelling to St. Lucia between June and November.
 Not only is this the island’s rainy season, but it is also hurricane season in the Caribbean.
-Although destructive hurricanes are rare, unpredictable storms are common and the humidity is at its worst.
-That being said, St. Lucia does still receive a great deal of sunshine even during the wet season.
+Although destructive hurricanes are rare, unpredictable storms are common, and the humidity is at its worst.
+That being said, St. Lucia still receives a great deal of sunshine even during the wet season.

 Currency in St. Lucia